 Moroni 101

-Who was Moroni
+Who Was Moroni

 Who was Moroni?
 A general, a historian, a son, a prophet,[1]The Book of Mormon.
 Trans.
 Joseph Smith, Jr. Salt Lake City, UT: The Church of Jesus Christ of Latter-day Saints, 1981, Moroni. and an angel of glory.